The World's Largest Modern & Contemporary Prints & Editions Platform

 Your bluechip art collection can be a dynamic financial tool.
 Here are some of the types of art lending solutions you might consider:

-2. Sale & Consignment Advance: If a collector is interested in works available in an upcoming auction, but does not have funds at hand, lending allows collectors to leverage their art collection as collateral.
+2. Sale & Consignment Advances: If a collector is interested in works available in an upcoming auction, but does not have funds at hand, lending allows collectors to leverage their art collection as collateral.
 This is a viable alternative to the unfavourable option of selling altogether.

 3. Existing Loan Refinance: If a collector wants to refinance existing loans for better returns, art lending can be a good opportunity.
 After the collector repays their loan, they can sell their art collection that has significantly increased in value over time.